-Ice-cream nation: Does Ecuador take the cherry?
+Ice cream nation: Does Ecuador take the cherry?

 Martina Miño Pérez, an Ecuadorian visual artist and cook, has organized several interactive art projects that revolve around ice cream, taste, and memory.
 The idea was sparked, in part, by memories of a childhood birthday party and how she can feel transported back to that moment and her mother’s homemade ice cream when eating lemon-flavored sweets.

-One of her works, exhibited at Quito’s contemporary art museum of in 2020, consisted of six ice-cream flavors that were meant to reflect different shared experiences in the museum’s neighborhood of San Juan.
+One of her works, exhibited at Quito’s contemporary art museum of in 2020, consisted of six ice cream flavors that were meant to reflect different shared experiences in the museum’s neighborhood of San Juan.
 There was the bittersweet flavor of one ice cream meant to encapsulate the feelings of being a woman social organizer; another had an acidic base with some subtle heat, meant to represent the work of trying to make ends meet during the pandemic.
 The exhibit built bridges between the community and the museum by sending an ice cream cart out into the streets with these edible works of art.

 “Ice cream is a good way to symbolize memory,” she says.
 “Memory is never fully intact, it’s always incomplete.
 Frozen in time until it melts away.”